ItunuIsewon/PGCAfricaAI_2025/modules/Practical_1.md

 </details>

 <details>
 What Are Categorical Variables?
-Categorical variables are variables that represent discrete categories or labels,rather than numerical values.
+Categorical variables represent discrete categories or labels, rather than numerical values.
 They can be classified into:

-  Nominal Variables – Categories with no inherent order (e.g., colours: "Red," "Blue," "Green").
+1. **Nominal Variables** – Categories with no inherent order (e.g., colours: "Red," "Blue," "Green").
-  Ordinal Variables – Categories with a meaningful order (e.g., education levels: "High School," "Bachelor’s," "Master’s," "PhD").
+2. **Ordinal Variables** – Categories with a meaningful order (e.g., education levels: "High School," "Bachelor’s," "Master’s," "PhD").

 Why Convert Categorical Variables to Numerical in Machine Learning?
 Most machine learning algorithms require numerical input because they rely on mathematical computations like distance calculations, matrix operations, and statistical techniques.

 **Here’s why categorical variables must be converted:**
-    **Mathematical Operations** – Algorithms like linear regression and support vector machines (SVMs) require numerical input to perform calculations.
++ **Mathematical Operations** – Algorithms like linear regression and support vector machines (SVMs) require numerical input to perform calculations.
-    **Distance-Based Algorithms** – Models like k-NN and K-Means use Euclidean distance, which only works with numerical values.
++ **Distance-Based Algorithms** – Models like k-NN and K-Means use Euclidean distance, which only works with numerical values.
-  Gradient-Based Optimization – Neural networks and gradient-boosting methods rely on numerical computations for backpropagation and optimization.
++ **Gradient-Based Optimization** – Neural networks and gradient-boosting methods rely on numerical computations for backpropagation and optimization.
-  Better Model Performance – Encoding categorical variables into meaningful numerical values can improve model interpretability and accuracy.
++ **Better Model Performance** – Encoding categorical variables into meaningful numerical values can improve model interpretability and accuracy.

-  Common Methods to Convert Categorical Variables Label Encoding – Assigns unique integers to categories (e.g., "Red" → 0, "Blue" → 1).
+Common Methods to Convert Categorical Variables
+- **Label Encoding** – Assigns unique integers to categories (e.g., "Red" → 0, "Blue" → 1).
-  One-Hot Encoding – Converts categories into binary columns (e.g., "Red" → [1,0,0], "Blue" → [0,1,0]).
+- **One-Hot Encoding** – Converts categories into binary columns (e.g., "Red" → [1,0,0], "Blue" → [0,1,0]).
-  Ordinal Encoding – Assigns ordered numerical values to ordinal data (e.g., "Low" → 1, "Medium" → 2, "High" → 3).
+- **Ordinal Encoding** – Assigns ordered numerical values to ordinal data (e.g., "Low" → 1, "Medium" → 2, "High" → 3).
-  Target Encoding – Replaces categories with their mean target values, useful in predictive modelling.
+- **Target Encoding** – Replaces categories with their mean target values, useful in predictive modelling.

 </details>